matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 ```

 I want to start by talking about a 2015 book by Adam Tornhill, "Your
 Code as a Crime Scene".
-And he says that "criminal investigators ask
+And he says that: criminal investigators ask
-many of the same open-ended questions that programs ask while they
+many of the same open-ended questions that programmers ask while they
-are working through a codebase".
+are working through a codebase.

 And this is spot on.
 And I would take it a step further and say that,
 in fact ...